 Whether it's giving back or paying it forward, we try to support as many great causes as we can through donations or sponsorship.
-Our Young Fine Artist programme encourages children from across the UK to participate in the arts, while our artists and staff regularly take part in fundraising opportunities.
-Read on for just a few examples of how we're making a difference.
+Our Young Fine Artist programme encourages children from across the UK to participate in the arts, while we've partnered with charities including Birmingham Children's Hospital Charity, Blue Cross, and The Royal British Legion.
+Scroll down to find out more.

 We’re passionate about instilling our passion for art in the young generation.
 Our Young Fine Artist competition sees school children recreate work from their favourite artist at their local Castle Fine Art gallery.
 We teach them about the history of the artists, along with their inspirations and techniques – which then inspires pupils as they undergo their own art studies at school.

 Previous winners include 11-year-old Sultanah Alghamdi from Pleasant Street Primary School in Liverpool, who created a fantastic representation of a piece by best-selling artist John Myatt.
-Her art was hung on the walls alongside Ronnie Wood and Bob Dylan, and she was presented with a certificate and a £100 voucher for Cass Art.
+During the COVID-19 pandemic in 2020, we launched our first-ever virtual edition of the competition.

-In August 2014, ahead of the 100th anniversary of the outbreak of the First World War, we released 'Never Forgotten' by British minaiture sculptor, Nic Joly.
+In August 2014, ahead of the 100th anniversary of the outbreak of the First World War, we released 'Never Forgotten' by British miniature sculptor, Nic Joly.

 The artist created this commemorative edition to honour the lives lost and sacrifices made, as well as raise funds for The Royal British Legion.
 To date, over £80,000 has been raised for the charity and the piece has touched the hearts of people around the world, with Nic receiving letters of thanks from as far afield as Canada, New Zealand and Japan.